sanjeeb2017/12-Weeks-Aws-Workshops-Challenge/README.md

-# What is covered in 12 weeks
+# Topics covered in 12 Weeks

 The below details are covered in 12 weeks.
 For each week, we have a separate folder for easy navigation and follow.